duttaprat/GPUCloud/README.md

 # GPUCloud
-A Step-wise guide for Creating an instance in Genesis Cloud and utilize it

-In this repository, I am going to guide the following things
 * [Sign up and login the Genesis Cloud](#sign-up-and-login-the-genesiscloud)
 * [Create an instance for computation](#create-an-instance-for-computation)
   * [Add your credit card](#add-your-credit-card)